Trading with Fibonacci Mathematics

 2. Heikin-Ashi Charts

-By combining the information and tools presented in all chapters you have the chance to build the foundations of a trading system out of chaos.
-A trading system that can make you less emotional when trading the global markets and significantly improve your odds of winning
+By combining the information and tools presented throughout the chapters, you have the opportunity to build the foundation of a trading system out of chaos—a system that can help you become less emotional when trading the global markets and significantly improve your chances of winning.

 Trading World Markets Using Phi and the Fibonacci Numbers